 A single bad customer can practically destroy a business.Ken Gaebler, Business Insider, “How to Fire a Bad Customer”

 When you begin making special demands from the healthcare industry, such as making your own medical decisions and bringing in conflicting health care practitioners, you are being a “problem customer.”

 If you don’t want (or can’t afford) expensive drugs, surgery, tests, angiograms, and a theatre of support specialists to handle your special case surgery, then there is no money to be made from you.

 Busy health care professionals are pressured to put their attention on those that they can help, just as you and I are right to not spend our valuable time and energy on people who come at us expecting us to serve them in ways that we are not comfortable serving.
 It’s better to smile and say “no,” so you can focus on people who really can benefit from your help.

 Any of us who acts as our own health care provider is just not a good fit for the industry and it is not fiscally appropriate for it to spend valuable resources on people like us.

 Expect lifesaving anatomical interventions from the health industry.
 Ask for compassion from people and organizations that want to give you that compassion.

 4. The system cannot be loving

-Once you know the mechanics of what’s going on, seek elsewhere for the care you really want for your friend; that is, support, pain management, rehabilitation, and a soothing, compassionate hand on his forehead reminding him that life is wonderful and his body is good.
+Once you know the mechanics of what’s going on, seek elsewhere for the care you really want.
+Support, pain management, trauma resolution, rehabilitation, and a soothing, compassionate hand on your forehead reminding you that life is wonderful and your body is good.